facebook/create-react-app/CONTRIBUTING.md

 2. Run `npm install` in the root `create-react-app` folder.

-Once it is done, you can modify any file locally and run `npm start`, `npm test` or `npm run build` like you can in a generated project.
+Once it is done, you can modify any file locally and run `npm start`, `npm test` or `r` like you can in a generated project.
 It will serve the application from the files located in `packages/cra-template/template`.

 If you want to try out the end-to-end flow with the global CLI, you can do this too: